Electrostatics/apbs-pdb2pqr/pdb2pqr/ServerNotes.md

 ## On your remote host:

-1. Get access to Kyle's machine: pt24098
+1. Get access to your remote machine
   * create public www directory

 2. edit /etc/apache2/httpd.conf